yulin-physics/learning-rust/README.md

 ### <a href="https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm">WebAssembly</a>

+To improve the throughput of a web server:

+- Thread Pool
+- Fork/Join model
-fork/join model and the single-threaded async I/O model
+- Single-threaded async I/O model

 Halting Problem